-- 1. High quality residential development will be supported for up to 6 dwellings on the sites shown on Map 16 where the proposals demonstrate; - a) a layout that reinforces the Character of the Area of Moor End with buildings having active frontages that overlook Fountain Hill Road; and - b) the use of materials and a narrow colour palette that compliments that Character Area; and

-- c) the front boundary includes a low wall or native hedge species that creates private space to allow for the planting of native trees and shrubs; - d) rear and side boundaries that adjoin the open countryside should be in the form of hedges or low walls/fences that allows for a soft transition to the open countryside; - e) a flood risk assessment has been undertaken which establishes that the proposed development would not give rise to an increased risk of surface water flooding either on the site or in the vicinity which cannot be effectively mitigated.
-Proposals will be required to manage surface water through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity; and - f) residential development on NP09 is either undertaken concurrently, or development of NP09 has been completed, to the satisfaction of the Bassetlaw District Council before development on NP13a commences; and - g) safe access for NP13a (that is a shared access with NP 09) with adequate visibility splays and a footway across the frontage is provided in accordance with NCC Highway standards; and - h) for 13b the layout needs to include a footway along the frontage in accordance with NCC Highway standards.
+- 1. High quality residential development will be supported for approximately 6 dwellings on the sites shown on Map 20 where the proposals demonstrate; - a) a layout that reinforces the Character of the Area of Moor End with buildings having active frontages that overlook Fountain Hill Road; and - b) the use of materials and a narrow colour palette that compliments that Character Area; and - c) the front boundary includes a low wall or native hedge species that creates private space to allow for the planting of native trees and shrubs; - rear and side boundaries that adjoin the open countryside should be in the form of hedges or low walls/fences that allows for a soft transition to the open countryside; and - e) a flood risk assessment has been undertaken which establishes that the proposed development would not give rise to an increased risk of surface water flooding either on the site or in the vicinity which cannot be effectively mitigated.
+Proposals should manage surface water through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity; and - f) access into the site for pedestrians and cyclists should comply with County Council highway standards.
+In the event that the development of either of the two sites proceed before that of Land north of Fountain Hill Road (Policy 10) the proposed access should be designed in such a fashion that it allows for adaptation in the future to accommodate the additional traffic from the development of the other two sites; and - g) safe access for the northern portion of the allocation (that is a shared access with the site addressed by Policy 10) with adequate visibility splays and a footway across the frontage is provided in accordance with NCC Highway standards; and - h) for the southern portion of the allocation, the layout needs to include a footway along the frontage in accordance with NCC Highway standards.

-NP14 Land east of Stockwith Road
+Land east of Stockwith Road